zencq/Pi/README.md

 This repository contains a collection of CSV files with values of stats for every procedural item in [**No Man's Sky**](https://www.nomanssky.com/).
-This includes mainly technology upgrades but also the products (artifacts in game).
+This includes mainly technology upgrades but also the products (artifacts in-game).

 ## Preamble